About

 Actress.
 Musician.
 Storyteller.
 Dangerously present.

-Renée Bang is an actress, singer, and musician known for her commanding presence, emotional precision, and a career shaped by risk, rigor, and longevity.
+Renée Bang is an actress, singer, musician, and creator known for her commanding presence, emotional precision, and a career shaped by risk, rigor, and reinvention.

 She made her Broadway debut in the first international tour of Grand Hotel – The Musical, directed by nine-time Tony Award® winner Tommy Tune, and later appeared on Broadway in Stephen Sondheim’s Company, directed by John Doyle, performing the iconic role of Joanne while playing saxophone onstage.

 Her work spans Broadway, Off-Broadway, regional theatre, film, and television, with notable appearances at Ensemble Studio Theatre, the Weston Playhouse, and ReVision Theatre.
-On screen, she has appeared in Blue Bloods (CBS), Katie Fforde, and a range of independent films and original projects.
+On screen, she has appeared in Blue Bloods (CBS), Small Miracles (with Judd Hirsch), Katie Fforde, and a range of independent films and original projects.

 A Danish citizen fluent in Swedish and conversational in French, Renée is also a multi-instrumentalist (piano, flute, saxophone, ukulele).
 When not working, she can often be found near the ocean — where attention, patience, and listening still matter.

-She knows exactly when to lean in — and when to let the silence do the work.
+She knows exactly when to behave — and when not to.